splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-windows.rst

 Install the package
 =========================================================

 By default, the installer script only installs the Collector.
-If you add the ``with_dotnet_instrumentation`` parameter, the script also downloads and installs the Splunk Distribution of OpenTelemetry Collector for .NET.
+If you add the ``with_dotnet_instrumentation`` parameter, the script also downloads and installs the Splunk Distribution of OpenTelemetry .NET.

 Run the PowerShell script with the ``with_dotnet_instrumentation`` parameter, as shown in the following example: